 Advantages

-- Licensed to practice in all 50 states and US consulates abroad
+- Licensed to practice in all 50 states and US territories — no state-by-state licensing needed

-- Must pass rigorous IRS Special Enrollment Examination
+- Must pass the rigorous three-part Special Enrollment Examination (SEE) or have 5+ years IRS experience

-- Required to complete 72 hours of continuing education every 3 years
+- Required 72 hours of continuing education every 3 years — ensures current tax knowledge

 Disadvantages

-- Less training in general accounting and business advisory
+- Less broad training in general accounting, financial planning, and business advisory

 Best For